JSS95/dawiq/doc/source/user-guide/multi-dcls.rst

 As an example, we create a widget which consists of:

-* Combo box to choose the dataclass type.
+* Combo box to choose the dataclass type
-* Stacked widget which contains the data widgets.
+* Stacked widget which contains the data widgets
-* Buttons to change the model index.
+* Buttons to change the model index

 Creating the dataclasses
 ------------------------